llambiel/letsecureme/post.md

 _N.B Put your own zone name here._

-Now we add a "A" record with the value of the ip address of our freshly spawned instance, as well as a "catch all" (wildcard) CNAME record:
+Now we add a "A" record with the value of the IP address of our freshly spawned instance, as well as a "catch all" (wildcard) CNAME record:

 ![alt text](static/images/dns2.png "DNS record creation")